kumu/docs/overview/collaboration.md

 When Kumu brings up your screenshot, you can right-click the image and select "Save image as..." to save the image to your computer.

-If you need a hi-res screenshot that can scale up or down to any size (for example, when you're printing a Kumu map on a large poster), we can create hi-res PDF files for $5 each.
-Simply email [prints@kumu.io](mailto:prints@kumu.io) and include a link to your map(s), and we'll email you a hi-res PDF version of your map.
+If you need a hi-res screenshot that can scale up or down to any size (for example, when you're printing a Kumu map on a large poster), we can create hi-res PDF files.

+If you have a personal account, PDFs cost $5 each, and all you need to do is click the ellipsis icon <i class="fa fa-ellipsis-h">  </i> and select **Request PDF**.
+We'll email you a hi-res PDF version of your map, typically within one business day.

 [Organization accounts](/guides/organizations.html) can bypass this process—they have access to free, unlimited, on-demand PDFs at all times via the same ellipsis icon <i class="fa fa-ellipsis-h">  </i>.

-We aim to complete all PDF orders within 24 hours of receiving them (and we're usually much faster!).
-If you have an urgent PDF request, or you know in advance that we'll need to fill your order quickly, just let us know at the same email address, [prints@kumu.io](mailto:prints@kumu.io).
+We aim to complete all PDF orders for personal accounts within one business day.
+If you have an urgent PDF request, or you know in advance that we'll need to fill your order quickly, just let us know at [prints@kumu.io](mailto:prints@kumu.io).

 <p class="alert alert-info">
 Want to make sure your labels are readable on your PDF or screenshot? <a class="alert-link" href="/guides/layouts/remove-overlap.html">Learn how to remove label overlap</a>.